hakanozger/teknasyon-challenge/README.md

   - Run app.py
   - Connect the database using a database tool to check tables and run queries given in the "Task 2" document.
 You can find database info in the "db_info.txt" file

+- ## Opening Airflow
+  - Login link: http://localhost:8080/login/ user_name and pasword: airflow
+  - Dag names: etl_process and import_payment_data (there are lots of other default dags)